 Educational records, which identify or could be used to identify a student, may not be released to members of the public without the written permission of the student's parent, guardian, or the eligible student.
 Cedar Mountain Schools reserve the right to use discretion when releasing information.
 All forms used to comply with the Data Privacy laws are available in the main office on request.
 Under limited circumstances, specific persons or entities such as the State Department of Education are authorized to review this information without the consent of the parent, guardian, or eligible student.
 Education information, which is collected on all students such as standardized tests, will be obtained without prior written permission.
 This type of information is collected to assist in educational planning or evaluation.
-The parent, guardian, or eligible student is not legally required to allow the collection of this information.
-However, if the parent, guardian, or eligible student refuses to allow the school to collect the information, the school will be unable to adequately plan and evaluate the education program of the student in question.
+However, if the parent, guardian, or eligible student is not legally required to allow the school to collect the information, the school will be unable to adequately plan and evaluate the education program of the student in question.

-DISCIPLINE Administrative discretion will be applied.
+DISCIPLINE \\Administrative discretion will be applied.